 The committee received no public comment.
 No motions were made to change the preliminary recommendation of approval.
-Therefore, by committee convention, the committee's October 18, 2013, preliminary recommendation of approval becomes the committee's final recommendation of approval.
+Therefore, by committee convention, the committee's October 16, 2015, preliminary recommendation of approval became the committee's final recommendation of approval.

-This proposal was submitted by Lisa Norris-Lampe, on behalf of the Oregon eCourt Law and Policy Work Group, on August 7, 2013.
-The amendment makes the contact information requirement consistent with UTCR 2.010(7).
+This proposal was submitted by Lisa Norris-Lampe, on behalf of the Oregon eCourt Law and Policy Work Group, on August 31, 2015.
+The rule requires submission of a self-addressed, stamped envelope.
+The proposal makes an exception to that requirement for electronically filed documents.